 There’s no doubt that the coronavirus has drastically upended the 2020 elections.
-But at this point, we can’t tell for sure how — or when — this vote will be able to take place.
+At this point, we can’t tell for sure how — or when — this vote will be able to take place.

 By design, Brazil’s electoral system puts lots of people in the same place, in line, for several minutes or even hours.
 And then they will have to touch a voting machine that hundreds of others have already touched that same day.
 So, the electoral battleground now moves from town halls to the internet — WhatsApp Messenger in particular.